majava3000/scorpy/README.md

 # LICENSE

-Scorpy is distributed under the GPLv2 license, except for the bundled "six" helper library whose license is contained in the source file preamble and the median calculation helper in statistics.py whose license is unknown (see source)
+Scorpy is distributed under the GPLv2 license, except for the median calculation helper in statistics.py whose license is unknown (see source)

 # Scorpy library source code